H. C. Casserley: Photography

-Casserley's first camera was a Kodak no.2 folding Brownie with f/8 Rapid rectilinear lens acquired in 1919, but this was soon replaced by a professional standard Butcher's 'Popular Pressman' quarter-plate reflex camera (using 4¼" x 3¼" glass plates).
-In 1937, he replaced it with one of the new Leica 35 mm cameras, which was much more convenient and served him until the end of his career, being replaced with an identical model when the original was stolen in 1963.
+Casserley's first camera was a Kodak No. 2 folding Brownie with f/8 Rapid rectilinear lens acquired in 1919, but this was soon replaced by a professional standard Butcher's 'Popular Pressman' quarter-plate reflex camera (using 4¼" x 3¼" glass plates).
+In 1937, he replaced it with a Leica 35 mm camera, which served him until the end of his career, being replaced with an identical model when the original was stolen in 1963.

-Despite a few experiments with early commercial colour film, he remained committed to the black-and-white medium to the end and always did his own processing and printing.
-He was meticulous in keeping records of his negatives, using a numbering system he later shared with his son, and estimated that he had personally taken 60,000 railway subjects by 1972, in some fifty-two years of work.
+Despite a few experiments with early commercial colour film, he continued using black-and-white photography.
+His record-keeping of negatives used a numbering system he later shared with his son, and it is estimated that he had personally taken 60,000 railway subjects by 1972, in some fifty-two years of work.

-He started by recording locomotives, usually "on shed" because of the bulk of his camera and the slow film speeds, but he expanded his range to cover scenes in and around stations as his desire to travel over all lines of railway in the British Isles took him to obscure corners of the railway system.
-There are many characteristic broadside shots of Southern Railway locomotives "at the bottom of the garden" in Bromley in the 1930s, but generally he had little time for the scenic movement in railway photography, being strictly a "photographer of record".
+He began by recording locomotives, usually "on shed", i.e. at a locomotive depot rather than in service.
+He photographed in this manner because of the bulk of his camera and the slow film speeds.
+Later, he expanded his range to cover scenes in and around stations as his desire to travel over all railway lines in the British Isles took him to obscure corners of the railway system.
+There are many characteristic broadside shots of Southern Railway locomotives passing the family home in Bromley in the 1930s, but he generally strayed from railway photography, being strictly a "photographer of record".
 He largely stopped photographing railways with the end of steam traction on British Railways and Córas Iompair Éireann.

 Publication

-Casserley began contributing articles on railway and travel subjects from 1919, but was soon better known for supplying photographs to The Railway Magazine and enthusiast society journals.
+Casserley began contributing articles on railway and travel subjects from 1919 but was soon better known for supplying photographs to The Railway Magazine and enthusiast society journals.
 An early success was to obtain the first photograph of Midland Railway 0-10-0 banker locomotive 2290 in steam, at Derby in January 1920.

-Before retirement, he wrote or compiled only a few books, including the self-published Locomotive cavalcade (1952), and editions of The Observer's Book of Railway Locomotives of Britain for Frederick Warne & Co.
+Before retirement, he wrote or compiled a few books, including the self-published Locomotive cavalcade (1952), and editions of The Observer's Book of Railway Locomotives of Britain for Frederick Warne & Co.
 From 1964 to 1979 he put together more than 20 titles, mostly collections of photographs – usually his own – for specialist transport publishers David & Charles, Ian Allan and D. Bradford Barton.